 Currently, the development does not have wetland permits from either the Army Corp of Engineers or the St. Johns River Water Management District.
 However, the applicant has submitted applications to those agencies.
-(See Attachment F, I Series Wetlands Map)(See Attachment C, Cumulative Impact Table for 2013I Series)
+(See Attachment F, I Series Wetlands Map) (See Attachment C, Cumulative Impact Table for 2013I Series)

-Wetlands (Site Specific Impacts of Amendment 2013I-002)
+Wetlands (Site Specific Impacts of Amendment 2013I-004)

-A wetlands survey map has been submitted by the applicant for the 87.85 acre land use amendment site.
-According to the survey there is a large isolated "Category III" wetland on the application site of approximately 59.97 acres.
-The majority of the wetlands (approximately 59.07 acres) are classified as a "Mixed Scrub-Shrub Wetland" by the Florida Land Use Classification System (FLUCCS).
-A smaller portion of the site's wetland system classified as a "Wetland Conifer Forest" (0.90 acres) is a result of forest monoculture practices.
-The property wetlands are part of a larger isolated system not tied to the City's natural waterways system.
-It is quite plausible that this large system was once part a larger system draining to the west but cut off by the adjacent I-295 highway.
-A large portion of the southeast portion of this wetland is subject to flooding.
-Although the wetland is an isolated "Category III" wetland, the functional value of the system is high due to its water filtration and flood storage capacity providing an argument for its preservation.
+A wetlands survey map has been submitted by the applicant for the 67.42 acre land use amendment site.
+According to the survey there are approximately 16.44 acres of "Category II" wetlands on the application site.
+The wetlands are located in the entire length of the subject site draining from north to a southwesterly direction.
+The wetland is bisected by the adjacent property located to the north and west of the land use amendment site.
+However, the wetland runs uninterrupted by draining through the southeast corner of the adjacent property.
+The wetlands are classified as "Bay Swamps" by the Florida Land Use Classification System (FLUCCS) and are a portion of a much larger riverine system draining from north to south and tied to the City's natural waterways system.
+This wetland is subject to flooding and has an extremely high functional value due to its water filtration and flood storage capacity providing an argument for its preservation.
 However, any alteration of the wetland will require mitigation by the St. Johns River Water Management District.

-The United States Department of Agriculture, Natural Resource Conservation Service "Soil Survey" classifies the wetlands as "Evergreen-Wesconnett soil complex" and "Dovoran muck".
-The Evergreen and Wesconnett are both nearly level poorly drained soils formed in
+The United States Department of Agriculture, Natural Resource Conservation Service "Soil Survey" classifies the wetlands as "Evergreen-Wesconnett soil complex".
+The Evergreen and Wesconnett are both nearly level poorly drained soils formed in thick sandy marine sediments.
+The Evergreen soils were also formed in decomposed organic materials.
+The wetlands area has a water table close to the ground surface.